tvcutsem/tvcutsem.github.io/_posts/2018-07-22-membranes.md

 My running example of a host webpage trying to protect itself from an embedded script is one of the primary use cases of [Google Caja](https://developers.google.com/caja/).
 Caja enables the safe embedding of third-party active content inside web pages and has been used to protect various Google products including [Google Sites](https://sites.google.com/), [Google Apps Scripts](https://developers.google.com/apps-script/overview) and [Google Earth Engine](https://earthengine.google.com/).

-### Private DOMs with es-membrane
+### Custom DOM views with es-membrane

-As a spin-off on working on the [Verbosio XML editor](https://sourceforge.net/projects/templates.verbosio.p/) Alex J. Vincent created a reusable [membrane library for JavaScript](https://github.com/ajvincent/es-membrane).
-His primary use case is to enable different sub-components within a web page to have different views of the DOM, i.e. each sub-component can define its own ["expando"](https://developer.mozilla.org/en-US/docs/Glossary/Expando) properties.
+As a spin-off on working on the [Verbosio XML editor](https://sourceforge.net/projects/templates.verbosio.p/) Alexander J. Vincent created a reusable [membrane library for JavaScript](https://github.com/ajvincent/es-membrane).
+His original use case was to coordinate different Firefox add-ons, enabling each add-on to have a custom view of the same DOM.
+For instance, each add-on could define its own ["expando"](https://developer.mozilla.org/en-US/docs/Glossary/Expando) properties on a shared DOM.

 The [es-membrane](https://github.com/ajvincent/es-membrane) library was also the first to generalize a typical two-party membrane, as discussed above, into an N-party membrane where a coordinator can directly intermediate between multiple sub-components without having to create multiple membranes.